The Capris: History

-In March, 1970, Mickey Henry, the keyboard player left the group and was not replaced.
-In December 1970, Andy Katchianos replaced Johnny Harris (d, December 1972) on the drums.
+In March 1970, Mickey Henry, the keyboard player left the group and was not replaced.
+In December 1970, Andy Katchianos replaced Johnny Harris (died December 1972) on the drums.

-For the next eleven years, the group continued to perform over four hundred shows in numerous night clubs, concerts, and private affairs in and around the tri-state area and along the east coast.
-On June 2, 1972, the group performed at Richard Nader’s Rock & Roll Spectacular, Volume VIII, at Madison Square Garden, which headlined Fats Domino, Bo Diddley, Chubby Checker, and a surprise appearance by Little Richard.
-The show was recorded and released as “Live at Madison Square Garden 1972.”
+For the next 11 years, the group continued to perform over four hundred shows in numerous night clubs, concerts, and private affairs in and around the tri-state area and along the east coast.
+On June 2, 1972, the group performed at Richard Nader's Rock & Roll Spectacular, Volume VIII, at Madison Square Garden, which headlined Fats Domino, Bo Diddley, Chubby Checker, and a surprise appearance by Little Richard.
+The show was recorded and released as Live at Madison Square Garden 1972.
 That performance, which was reportedly released two different ways—the original Warner Bros.
 LP was heavily sweetened in the studio, where the subsequent reissues were made from untouched tapes from the original show.

-Andy Katchianos was replaced by Al “Baby Al” Puglisi on drums in 1975.
-In 1976, Al left to join Tommy James and the Shondells and was replaced by Tony Danno on drums.
+Andy Katchianos was replaced by Al "Baby Al" Puglisi on drums in 1975.
+In 1976, Puglisi left to join Tommy James and the Shondells and was replaced by Tony Danno on drums.
 In 1982, Danno switched places and became baritone singer with The Capris and consequently left the group in 1985 to join Lenny Coco and the Chimes.
 He now sings with The Manhattan Skyline.
-Tony was the original drummer for Harold Melvin and the Blue Notes and played on many of their albums.
+Danno was the original drummer for Harold Melvin and the Blue Notes and played on many of their albums.

-In 1976, Tom Ferrara, who had been an original member of the Del Satins (Teardrops Follow Me), which had become Johnny Maestro (d, March 24, 2010) & The Brooklyn Bridge, replaced John Apostle.
-Tom's brother Fred, was also a member if the Del Satins and went on as a member of the Brooklyn Bridge.
-Apostle died December 24, 2003.
-John was well-known in the entertainment industry, with more than 25 years of experience as a performer, booking agent, personal manager, concert promoter, theatrical producer and publisher.
+In 1976, Tom Ferrara, who had been an original member of the Del Satins (Teardrops Follow Me), which had become Johnny Maestro (died March 24, 2010) & The Brooklyn Bridge, replaced John Apostle.
+Ferrara's brother Fred, was also a member if the Del Satins and went on as a member of the Brooklyn Bridge.
+Apostle died on December 24, 2003.
+Maestro was well known in the entertainment industry, with more than 25 years of experience as a performer, booking agent, personal manager, concert promoter, theatrical producer and publisher.
 In 1972, he formed Banner Talent Associates, through which he represented artists such as Gary U.S. Bonds, The Brooklyn Bridge, The Five Satins, The Belmonts, The Capris, Chubby Checker and The Drifters.
 He managed the careers of The Brooklyn Bridge, The Belmonts, The Dovells, The Crystals, Bullet, Jay and The Americans, Tommy James and The Shondells, and Wild Cherry.
 Apostle had promoted concerts at Madison Square Garden, Nassau Coliseum and various other venues in the New York metropolitan area.

-The group appeared as a closing act at many New Year's Eve celebrations at the Colonie Hill Resort in Hauppauge, L.I., including 1977 with Gloria Gaynor, 1978 with Enzo Stuarti, 1979 with Robert Goulet, and in 1981 with Frankie Avalon.
+The group appeared as a closing act at many New Year's Eve celebrations at the Colonie Hill Resort in Hauppauge, Long Island, including 1977 with Gloria Gaynor, 1978 with Enzo Stuarti, 1979 with Robert Goulet, and in 1981 with Frankie Avalon.